Skip to main content

 The Orlow Firm's attorneys explain who can be held legally responsible for construction accidents in New York, including property owners, general contractors, and subcontractors.

-Property owners carry absolute liability under Labor Law §§ 240(1) and 241(6) for qualifying injuries, whether or not they were on-site or had knowledge of the hazard.
+Property owners carry strict liability under Labor Law §§ 240(1) and 241(6) for qualifying injuries, whether or not they were on-site or had knowledge of the hazard.
 The only exception is single- and two-family homeowners who did not direct or control the work.

 General contractors are equally liable under the same statutes.
 Their obligation to enforce code compliance extends to every subcontractor on the project.